ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD_control.rst

 The :math:`\alpha\beta`-system is thereby transformed into the, with while :math:`\omega_\mathrm{e}` synchronous to the rotor rotating, :math:`dq`-system, the  :math:`xy`-system is transformed into the, with :math:`-\omega_\mathrm{e}` antisynchronous to the rotor rotating, :math:`x'y'`-system, while the :math:`0^+0^-`- system is not transformed into a rotating system.

-With these model equations of the six phase PMSM VSD based methods for controlling the machine are possible.
+With these model equations of the six phase PMSM, VSD based methods for controlling the machine are possible.